Daniel-M/DynamicalSystems/README.md

 ##### TO DO:
 * Put *cmake* capabilities instead of *makefiles*
+* On ikeda-map.cpp just move _SubPlot  some lines up to get the legend on the right position.

 ##### EVENTS:
 >* 16-MAY-2012	Repository created.
 First Commit of *1-logistic-map*, *2-julia-set* and *3-ikeda-map*